sannivasreddy/CS1230-Final-Project/README.md

 # Bugs & Other

 No known bugs.
-Scene may stutter depending computer limitations.
+The scene may stutter depending on computer limitations.

 # Credits